-• Possible permanent loss of bus privileges.
+Possible permanent loss of bus privileges.

 Subsequent offenses will result in a conference, automatic suspensions and/or permanent revocation of bus riding privileges.
 Consequences mentioned above for bus misbehaviors may warrant a consequence impacting more than just bus privileges, examples include, but are not limited to, school suspension and/or expulsion.
+Students found to be vandalizing or causing damage to the school bus in any way will be responsible for any fees associated with repairing the damage.